Skip to main content

 A screenshot of the resource details page that shows a resource associated with a project that's directly underneath the organization.

-Note If you need to determine which organization members have access to the resource, you can view the members who have access to the folders and projects that are associated with the resource.
+Note To see which organization members have access to the resource, view members with access to associated folders and projects.

 Remove a resource from a folder or project

-To remove a resource from a folder or project, you need to remove the association between the folder or project and the resource.
-When you remove the association, it prevents members from managing the resource in the folder or project.
+To remove a resource from a folder or project, remove its association.
+This prevents members from managing the resource in that folder or project.

-Note To remove a discovered resource from the entire organization, remove the system from the Systems page.
+Note To remove a discovered resource from the entire organization, go to the Systems page and remove the system.

 Steps